 This stigma followed me even into adulthood.
 The day my mom was told her pancreatic cancer was inoperable, I cried.
 I knew the statistics of the disease; I had studied it for years, ever since Randy Pausch gave his Last Lecture in 2008.
 As we walked out of that doctor's office, my dad looked at me and said, "Stop crying.
 You don't have anything to cry about.
 Just wait and see what happens."

 I coped with my pent-up feelings by eating and spending money until I weighed 406 pounds and had over $50,000 in credit card debt.
-Obviously, these two strategies did not work out very well for me.
+Obviously, these two strategies did not work out very well for me, and I was always in a bad mood.

 Back to my therapist.
-In the early days of my talking to her, I had no self-care.
+In the early days of my therapy, I had no self-care.
 I was also extremely depressed and fairly recently diagnosed with bipolar disorder.
+My mental health wasn't crumbling; it had done crumbled.

 To say that self-care wasn't on my radar was an understatement.
 I didn't know the term; I didn't know the actions.
 I did the minimum I needed to do to get by, and I was an emotional wreck all the time.